sporttech/sporttechio-ovs-api-ext/README.md

 # sporttech.io OVS API extension
 This project is an API adapter built with Node.js.
-It connects to a OVS using EventSource, updates an in-memory data model, and exposes the data via an HTTP API.
+It connects to a OVS using EventSource, updates an in-memory data model, and exposes proccessed data via an HTTP API.

 ## Features